John Nash (architect): Background and early career

 His career was initially unsuccessful and short-lived.
 After inheriting £1000 (~£162,000 in 2020 money) in 1778 from his uncle Thomas, he invested the money in his first independent works, 15–17 Bloomsbury Square and 66–71 Great Russell Street in Bloomsbury.
 However, the property failed to let and he was declared bankrupt on 30 September 1783.
 His debts were £5000 (~£760,000 in 2020 money), including £2000 he had been lent by Robert Adam and his brothers.
 A blue plaque commemorating Nash was placed on 66 Great Russell Street by English Heritage in 2013.

+Nash's early career demonstrates his dual capacity as architect and engineer.
+According to architectural historian John Summerson, Nash was "the last English architect to consider himself not only an architect but an engineer".

 Wales

-Nash left London in 1784 to live in Carmarthen, to where his mother had retired, her family being from the area.
-In 1785 he and a local man, Samuel Simon Saxon, re-roofed the town's church for 600 guineas.
+Nash left London in 1784 to live in Carmarthen, Wales, where his mother had retired (her family was from the area).
+In 1785, he and a local man, Samuel Simon Saxon, re-roofed the town's church for 600 guineas.
 Nash and Saxon seem to have worked as building contractors and suppliers of building materials.
-Nash's London buildings had been standard Georgian terraced houses, and it was in Wales that he matured as an architect.
+Nash's London buildings had been standard Georgian terraced houses.

+In Wales, he matured as an architect.
 His first major work in the area was the first of three prisons he would design, Carmarthen 1789–92.
 This was planned by the penal reformer John Howard and Nash developed this into the finished building.
 He went on to design the prisons at Cardigan (1791–1796) and Hereford (1792–1796).
 It was at Hereford that Nash met Richard Payne Knight, whose theories on the picturesque as applied to architecture and landscape would influence Nash.
 The commission for Hereford Gaol came after the death of William Blackburn, who was to have designed the building.
 Nash's design was accepted after James Wyatt approved of the design.

-In 1789 St David's Cathedral was suffering from structural problems, the west front was leaning forward by one foot, Nash was called in to survey the structure and develop a plan to save the building.
-His solution completed in 1791, was to demolish the upper part of the façade and rebuild it with two large but inelegant flying buttresses.
-In 1790 Nash met Uvedale Price, of Downtown Castle, whose theories of the Picturesque would influence Nash's town planning.
+In 1789, St Davids Cathedral was suffering from structural problems.
+Its west front was leaning forward by one foot, and Nash was hired to survey the structure and develop a plan to save the building.
+His solution, completed in 1791, was to demolish the upper part of the façade and rebuild it with two large but inelegant flying buttresses.
+In 1790, Nash met Uvedale Price, of Downtown Castle, whose theories of the Picturesque would influence Nash's town planning.
 Price commissioned Nash to design Castle House Aberystwyth (1795).
 Its plan took the form of a right-angled triangle, with an octagonal tower at each corner, sited on the very edge of the sea.